-We welcome submissions of full papers (limited to 10 pages in length) or short papers (limited to 5 pages in length).
+We welcome submissions of full papers (limited to 10 pages in length), short papers (limited to 5 pages in length), or demos, posters, and late breaking results (2 page extended astract).

 It is highly recommended, but not mandatory, to format papers using the CEUR single column style (further information available from the submission section of the CMNA website).
-All submissions will be peer-reviewed by members of the programme committee.
-Accepted papers will be grouped into thematic sessions that incorporate extensive time for questions and discussion.
-Please submit your contribution via EasyChair:

-https://easychair.org/conferences/?conf=cmna23 by 22nd May 2023.
+All submissions will be peer-reviewed by at least two members of the programme committee.
+Accepted papers will be grouped into thematic sessions that incorporate extensive time for questions and discussion on the day of the workshop.
+Please submit your contribution via EasyChair: https://easychair.org/conferences/?conf=cmna23 by Friday 13th October 2023.